-VA assigns a DRG to each bedsection segment of the hospital stay, and another DRG to the PTF main file, representing the DRG for the entire stay.
-The DRG is based on the principal diagnosis, the condition that is responsible for the patients' admission to the hospital.
-The Health Care Financing Administration has developed a set of weights based on the DRG (DRG weights).
-These DRG weights are used to pay hospitals for Medicare patients.
+VA assigns a DRG to each bedsection segment of the hospital stay, and another DRG to the PTF Main file, representing the DRG for the entire stay.
+For stays with multiple DRGs, we identified the DRG with the highest DRG weight.
+We merged the DRG to the DRG weight file that the Centers for Medicare and Medicaid Services (CMS) develop each year.